How to use your Bioverter

 - put back the emptied Basket - refer to our cleaning tips if it doesn't go right in.

-- return the liquid Tray to resume collecting fresh compost and compost juice.
+- return the liquid Tray to resume collecting your next harvest

 Tip 1: The liquid Tray glides on top of a perforated base plate.
 You can help to keep the base plate clean by covering it with a piece of cardboard or cloth the size of the plate during compost harvesting.